ClarityNLP/ClarityNLP/docs/local-nlp-setup.md

 ## Local NLP Flask Setup

-Note: These instructions are only needed if you are not install via Docker through ClarityNLP.
+Note: These instructions are only needed if you are not installing via Docker (which is recommended).
 In that case, you can skip past this setup.

 #### Installing Requirements
 ```